 The wandering garter is a subspecies of the western terrestrial garter snake found only at the westernmost tip of Oklahoma.
 It has a thin, dull yellow dorsal stripe that usually has black blotches along it.
 This gives the stripe a broken appearance.
 The body of this subspecies is generally gray or tan.

 These snakes have olive, tan, brown, or yellow-brown body coloration and three thin stripes.
 The dorsal stripe is often crowded by black spots beside it, giving it a jagged look.
 Checkered garter snakes have a cream-to-yellow belly.
 Their name comes from the checkerboard pattern of two rows of alternating dark rectangles between their stripes.

 This species is most often found living in the western part of Oklahoma in deserts and grasslands.
 Like other garters, they like to be near water so you might find them near rivers, lakes, and streams.
 They are skilled at finding water sources even in the most arid of environments.
 Marcy’s checkered garter snake is a subspecies of the checkered garter that’s found in Oklahoma.
 This snake is common in the exotic pet trade, with the albino morph coloration being very popular.

 Western Ribbon Snake (Thamnophis proximus):

 The western ribbon snake is another garter found in Oklahoma.
-They’re a slender snake of black, brown or olive with three light colored stripes down their bodies.
-Usually the dorsal stripe is yellow near the head and changes to orange at the tail, but sometimes it’s all yellow.
+They’re slender snakes of black, brown, or olive with three light-colored stripes down their bodies.
+Usually, the dorsal stripe is yellow near the head and changes to orange at the tail, but sometimes it’s all yellow.
 They sometimes have a checkerboard pattern between the stripes.
 They have white bellies that are sometimes greenish or yellowish.
 Western ribbon snakes have a distinctive vertical white bar in front of each eye.